cartwrightt19/CSCI_4120/HW1/README.md

 - Accuracy for this data set and model remains mostly stable in the range of 75 - 85% and is not dependent on k in the range of 1 - 20.
 - Accuracy does not depend on k, but is more related to data structure and clustering.
 - Accuracy starts to decrease when k starts to reach 30, this is when K is so big that it is more than the number of samples inside a class.
+- There are 2 k's with the highest accuracy, which are 2 and 4.
 - (See ipynb for detailed reasoning and findings)

 ![image](https://github.com/cartwrightt19/CSCI_4120/assets/81665471/072940c8-a90b-44a1-80b1-eb4c5c3acd28)